Asif Iqbal (Guantanamo detainee): Report allegations

 In August 2004, Iqbal, Ahmed and Rasul released a lengthy report on the physical and mental abuses suffered while in US custody, which included sexual and religious humiliation.

 According to the BBC, the three describe significant abuse, including being repeatedly punched, kicked, slapped, forcibly injected with drugs, deprived of sleep, hooded, photographed naked, and subjected to body cavity searches, and sexual and religious humiliations.
 An American guard allegedly told the inmates: "The world does not know you're here - we would kill you and no-one would know."

 Iqbal said when he arrived at Guantanamo, one of the soldiers told him: "You killed my family in the towers and now it's time to get you back."
 Rasul said a British MI5 officer had told him during an interrogation that he would be detained in Guantanamo for life.
 The men said they saw the beating of mentally ill inmates and that another man was left brain damaged after a beating by soldiers as punishment for attempting suicide.
 The Britons said an inmate told them he was shown a video of hooded men - apparently inmates - being forced to sodomise one another.
 Guards threw Qur'ans belonging to prisoners into toilets and tried to force them to give up their religion.
 In the report they allege that those who identified as being from MI5, or the British Foreign Office, seemed unconcerned with their welfare.

 They said that the appointment of General Geoffrey Miller coincided with the alleged introduction of new, harsher, treatment, including short shackling and the forced shaving off of beards, which the men kept for religious purposes.

-In the end, the abusive interrogation lead the three to falsely confess to being the three previously unidentified faces in a video that showed a meeting between Osama bin Laden and Mohamed Atta, although Rasul was in the UK during the time period when the video was created.
+In the end, the abusive interrogation led the three to falsely confess to being the three previously unidentified faces in a video that showed a meeting between Osama bin Laden and Mohamed Atta, although Rasul was in the UK during the time period when the video was created.